 However, I have found that if you set the wrong parameter or set a parameter incorrectly for your HDD, you can fubar the filesystem.
 Therefore, make sure you read the documentation for hdparm and find out as much information about your HDDs and information about your chipset's HDD interface.
 You did read the earlier warning right?

 If you have ever installed a version of Windows, you know how long it can take to get all the drivers installed.
 Why Windows needs to reboot at the slightest configuration change I will never know.
-I now use Partition Image to make an image of a Windows partition just after installation so that you only need to restore the image to get Windows back to a sane state.
+You can use Partition Image to make an image of a Windows partition just after installation so that you only need to restore the image to get Windows back to a sane state.

 There are other tools that you may want to look at if you did not find the ones I use to your liking.